Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 - To use source instance API discovery, the live site application of your source instance must be running and available during the migration.
-- Using the advanced Page Builder data migration **prevents the data from being used in the Page Builder's legacy compatibility mode**.
-With this approach, you need to update all Page Builder component code files to the [Xperience by Kentico format](https://docs.xperience.io/x/wIfWCQ).
+- Using the advanced page builder data migration **prevents the data from being used in the Page Builder's legacy compatibility mode**.
+With this approach, you need to update all page builder component code files to the [Xperience by Kentico format](https://docs.xperience.io/x/wIfWCQ).
 - The source instance API discovery feature only processes component properties defined using `[EditingComponent]` attribute notation.
 Other implementations, such as properties edited via custom view components in the Razer view, are